 - Winthrop University

 SCBA Awards of Distinction: South Carolina is served by many talented and dedicated broadcasters and by individuals in related fields who work tirelessly to support the industry.
-To recognize the professionals who have set the bar for excellence in South Carolina, SCBA created three awards to honor those distinguished leaders—Hall of Fame, Honorary Life Membership Award and the Masters Award.
-The awards dinner was held on January 30, 2020 at the USC Alumni Center.
+To recognize the professionals who have set the bar for excellence in South Carolina, SCBA created three awards to honor those distinguished leaders—Hall of Fame, Honorary Life Membership Award, and the Masters Award.
+The next Awards of Distinction Dinner will be held on January 27, 2023 at the USC Alumni Center.